You’ll find loads of advice to help you find a great novel idea, start writing, and push through what I call the Marathon of the Middle.

-So how do you ensure your story doesn’t fizzle when it should be delivering a thrill?
+So how do you ensure your story doesn’t fizzle?

-How to Write Your Ending in 3 Steps
+How to End a Story in 3 Steps

 1. Keep the End in Sight the Whole Way